kienstra/gatsby-wordpress/README.md

 # Gatsby WordPress

-Based on Zac Gordon's course [Headless WordPress with Gatsby](https://javascriptforwp.com/courses/headless-wordpress-with-gatsby)
+Based on Zac Gordon's course [Headless WordPress with Gatsby](https://javascriptforwp.com/courses/headless-wordpress-with-gatsby).

+This is from following Zac's videos, so most of the code is Zac's.

 ## Local development